omept/paylinc/README.md

-# Free Flutter Escrow Application
+# Free Flutter Fintech Application

 A flutter Fintech Frontend Application with the following features: